domRiddle/ASF/FAQ.md

 > The account has been permanently blocked and Steam Support can not provide additional support on this issue.

 This case is a bit easier to analyze because of extra details provided by the user.
 Apparently the user was using **a very outdated ASF version** that included a bug causing ASF to send excessive number of requests to Steam servers.
 The bug itself did not exist at first but was activated due to Steam breaking change that was fixed in future version. **ASF is supported only in **[latest stable version](https://github.com/JustArchiNET/ArchiSteamFarm/releases/latest)** released on GitHub**.
 Software is written by humans, and humans tend to make mistakes.
 If the mistake has a global scope, it's quickly being patched up and released to all users as a bugfix.
 Valve won't suddenly ban half a million of ASF users due to my mistake, for obvious reasons.
 However, if you intentionally resign from using up-to-date ASF, then by definition you're in a very small minority of users that are **exposed to incidents like these** due to **no support**, as there is nobody watching over your outdated version of ASF, nobody fixing it and nobody ensuring that you won't get outright banned by just launching it. **Please use up-to-date software**, not only ASF, but all other applications as well.

+The most recent case happened around June of 2021, according to the user:

+> Using your program, I have been making booster packages with 28 accounts for 3 years and with 128 accounts for the last 6 months.
+I was online with maximum 15 accounts simultaneously to make booster packs and send them to the main account.
+Last month, I increased the number of online accounts simultaneously to 20, and 1 week after that, all of my accounts were banned.
+This email is not to blame you, on the contrary, I was always aware of the consequences.
+I wanted you to know what types of behavior result in a permanent ban.

+It's hard to say whether increase in concurrent accounts online was the direct reason for the ban, I wouldn't count on that, instead I believe that the number of accounts alone was the main culprit, increased concurrency of online accounts probably just drew attention to the user in question, as he clearly had far more bots than our recommendation.

 ---